XDEmer0r-L0rd-360-G0d-SlayerXD/Simple-Updater/Readme.txt

 $updated_repo$ is designed to make this text more readable and gets replaced with real repo link in run_update() extra will execute extra custom code if desired at the end.
 Indended for things like cleanup or something simmilar. version is unneeded due to other checks in other places.

+The Idea:
+compare versions between home and on git if different, find and download the update file use the update file to download new files, and maybe do clean up or something with 'extra'